My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 With the addition of Rosenbaum’s fourth son, Wright agreed to make an addition to the home.
 The 1948 addition consisted of a kitchen, bedroom, dining area, and mother-in-law suite.

-The small Japanese garden is not original to the house and designed by Charles McCauley, who designed Birmingham’s Botanical Gardens.
+The small Japanese garden is not original to the house and was designed by Charles McCauley, who designed Birmingham’s Botanical Gardens.

 Florence Indian Mound